View Alberto Brown's Obituary on DailyBreeze.com and share memories

 |

-04/28/1953 - 12/04/2019 Alberto Alfonzo Brown (Poncho), 66, a lifelong resident of San Pedro, passed away on December 2nd, 2019.
+04/28/1953 - 12/04/2019 Alberto Alfonzo Brown (Poncho), 66, a lifelong resident of San Pedro, passed away on December 4th, 2019.
 Poncho was born April 28th, 1953, and graduated from San Pedro High School.
 He went on to become a member of the ILWU, and the owner of Brown's Auto Body.
 As a man of many interests, Poncho enjoyed playing the piano, guitar, traveling, motorcycle riding and collecting antiques.
 He is survived by mother, Guadalupe (San Pedro), brother Raul (Aliso Viejo), brother Paco (San Pedro), sister Leticia (San Pedro), son Steve (San Pedro), nephew Louie Jr. (Lakewood) and nieces Brianna and Sofia (San Pedro).
+In lieu of flowers please bring a favorite picture of him to share.
 Viewing will be Saturday the 14th at McNerney's Mortuary from 12-3 pm.
 Please sign the guestbook at mcnerneysmortuary.com.